University Governance, Ethics, Integrity, and Legal Compliance

 SECTION 2.
 EXECUTIVE COMMITTEE

 There shall be an Executive Committee of the Board consisting of sixteen Trustees.
 The Chair, Vice Chair(s) and the Secretary shall also act in the same capacities with respect to the Executive Committee, and the Chair may designate other officers of the Executive Committee as may be required.
 The Dean Representative, Faculty Representative and two undergraduate and one graduate Student Representatives shall attend meetings of the Executive Committee without the power to vote, as described in Articles II and III of these Bylaws.
 The Executive Committee may, in its sole discretion, exclude the Dean, Faculty and Student Representatives from such of its proceedings as it may deem necessary or proper from time to time.

 Subject to such limitations and regulations as may be prescribed by law or these Bylaws or by the Board, the Executive Committee shall have and exercise all the powers of the Board in the intervals between the meetings of the Board except the granting of honorary degrees, the election of a chancellor, removals from office, the election of Trustees, the filling of vacancies on the Board or on any committee, and the amendment, alteration or repeal of these Bylaws.
-Such powers shall include the power to fix salaries of officers of the University as contemplated by Section 216-a(7) of the Education Law and section 715(f) of the Not-for- Profit Corporation Law.
+Such powers shall include the power to fix salaries of the Chancellor, Vice Chancellors, Provost, Comptroller, Senior Vice Presidents, officers, directors, senior administrators, Associate Provosts, Vice Presidents, Deans, athletic coaches as requested by the Chancellor, and others as requested by the Chancellor or required by law (collectively, "Covered Persons") as contemplated by Section 216-a(7) of the Education Law and section 715(f) of the Not-for-Profit Corporation Law, and as set forth in the University's policies on executive compensation.